btahir/aipi/README.md

 # AIPI

-A simple Hono API that wraps OpenAI API calls into a friendly abstraction for function-based prompts.
+A simple Hono API that wraps OpenAI API calls into a friendly abstraction for LLM-based functions with a prmpt input and a response.

 ## Example